Mausam5055/ApniMart/README.md

 This script will:

-- Iterate through Categories -> SubCategories -> Products.
+- Seed Categories and SubCategories first to ensure the correct structure exists.
+- Then seed Products into their respective folders.
 - Upload images to Cloudinary.
 - Create database entries.